thevirtuoso1973/team26-nudgeme-backend/README.md

 ## API Docs

 See the `WellbeingRecord` struct in `models.go` for the latest.
-Fields that are marked `omitempty` are intended to be optional in the future, e.g. weeklySteps (so one doesn't need a pedometer).
+Fields that are marked `omitempty` are intended to be optional in the future, e.g. weeklySteps.

 ### Wellbeing Data & Steps for Map